-Nouns in Spanish, LOS SUSTANTIVOS, play a very important role in everyday conversations.
-This lesson will cover the most important types of Spanish nouns there is and show you a list of the most common nouns belonging to each category.
-In addition, we will talk about their functions in Spanish, and will see the new vocabulary in use in real sentences.
-Comencemos…
+Nouns, LOS SUSTANTIVOS, play a very important role in everyday conversations.
+This lesson will cover the most important types of Spanish nouns in the language, and show you how to make sentences with a list of nouns in Spanish belonging to each category.
+In addition, we will talk about their functions, and will see the new vocabulary in use through real sentences.
+Let’s start…

 Grammar introduction: What are nouns in Spanish?

 Nouns are words that are used to refer to people, places, things or actions.
-They are called SUSTANTIVOS or NOMBRES.
-“Los sustantivos” fall into a certain category and have a gender (masculine or feminine) as well as number (plural or singular) associated with them, which we will study in independent lessons.
+They are called SUSTANTIVOS or NOMBRES in Spanish.
+“Los sustantivos” fall into specific categories and have a gender (masculine or feminine) as well as number (plural or singular) associated with them, which we will study in independent lessons.
 Some examples of nouns in Spanish are names like “Carlos” and “Marcos”, or things like “Teléfono” and “Libro”.
-Here is a short video explaining the basics about the different types of Spanish nouns you should know about.
+Here is a short video explaining the basics about the different types of nouns you should know about.

 The different types of Spanish nouns – Los tipos de sustantivos